mnazarov/ikeaprices/README.md

 # Idea

 Living in a small country like Belgium, sometimes it pays to drive over the border to get a good deal.
 Depending on the location in Belgium, within 1-2 hours it is possible to reach IKEA in the Netherlands, Germany or France.
 Out of desire to save and curiosity this tool was born.

 # Implementation

-Since most of the IKEA international websites are located at the same www.ikea.com domain, we can use client-side AJAX requests to other country websites from any product page.
+Since most of the IKEA international websites are located at the same www.ikea.com domain, we can use client-side AJAX requests to other country websites from any product page, favorites list or shopping cart.
 Unfortunately there are some exceptions, such as www.ikea.lt or www.ikea.cn, and this approach won't work for them because of Cross-Origin Resource Sharing (CORS) policies.

 The product URLs have the following structure: www\.ikea.com/**xx**/**yy**/p/**zzz**/

-where **xx** is the country code (like "be" or "gb"), **yy** is the language code ("nl" or "en"), and **zzz** is the product description with article number (like _kyrre-kruk-berken-60416925_).
+where **xx** is the country code (like "be" or "gb"), **yy** is the language code ("nl" or "en"), and **zzz** is the product description with article number (like _kyrre-kruk-berken-60416925_) or just article number prefixed with "-".
 Luckily for us, even if the product description part of the URL is language-specific, the same links still work when changing the country/language combination.

+## Product pages

 Now, starting from a product page we can perform the following steps: